 - feed poorly

 Children with a mild narrowing of the aorta might have few symptoms, and might simply be found to have high blood pressure as young adults.
-Other symptoms include:
+Other symptoms and signs include:

 Aortic coarctation diagnosis

-- an electrocardiogram (ECG), which measures your baby’s heart’s electrical activity
+- an electrocardiogram (ECG), which measures the heart’s electrical activity

-- an echocardiogram, which uses ultrasound waves to produce an image of your baby’s heart beating
+- an echocardiogram, which uses ultrasound waves to produce an image of the heart beating

-- a magnetic resonance imaging (MRI) scan, which shows up the details of your baby’s aorta and other blood vessels
+- a magnetic resonance imaging (MRI) scan, which shows up the details of the aorta and other blood vessels

 Aortic coarctation is usually detected within a few weeks of birth, and most children with the condition are diagnosed before they turn one year old.